NAERNON/godot-swift/Sources/Godot/Godot.docc/Godot.md

 ## Overview

-Godot Swift is a set of tool enabling Swift code to be accessible from the Godot editor.
+Godot Swift is a set of tools enabling Swift code to be accessible from the Godot editor.

 ## Topics